Sociology

 Criminology Option

-We strongly recommend that prior to enrolling in any upper division courses in Sociology, students complete their core in Writing, Quantitative Reasoning, Diversity, and Inquiry-Social Sciences with a grade of "C-" or better.
-We also recommend students complete their Quantitative Reasoning core by the end of their sophomore year and SOCI 318R SOCI 318R in their junior year
+We strongly recommend that prior to enrolling in any upper division courses in Sociology, students complete their Core requirement in Writing, Quantitative Reasoning, Diversity, and Inquiry-Social Sciences with a grade of "C-" or better.
+We also recommend students complete their Quantitative Reasoning Core by the end of their sophomore year and SOCI 318R in their junior year

 Prerequisite Requirements

-Any student who enrolls in a course offered by the Department of Sociology and Anthropology without the required prerequisite(s) will be required to withdraw from the course.
-Most elective courses in Sociology require SOCI 101IS as a prerequisite.
-Required Courses: Students must complete SOCI 101IS SOCI 101ISSTAT 216Q STAT 216QSOCI 318R SOCI 318R and SOCI 499 SOCI 499 in sequence
+Any student who enrolls in a course offered by the Department of Sociology and Anthropology without the required prerequisite(s) will be required to withdraw from the course, unless they receive permission from the instructor to remain enrolled.
+Most elective courses in Sociology require SOCI 101IS or SOCI 110IS as a prerequisite.

 Curricula in Sociology